Pregnancy Bed Rest

-Do I have to lie on my side during bed rest?
+Do I need to lay down if I am on pregnancy bed rest?

 Can I drive myself to office visits?

-Depending on the type of bed rest prescribed, your healthcare provider may tell you to have someone else drive you to the office.
-While you may be permitted to walk from the front entrance to the office, you should avoid long walks and standing for long periods of time.
+Depending on the type of bed rest prescribed, your healthcare provider may tell you to have someone else drive you to prenatal appointments.
+While you may be permitted to walk from your car to the entrance of your provider’s office, you should avoid long walks and standing for long periods of time.

 Will I be able to take care of my other children while on bed rest?

-If your healthcare provider has advised strict bed rest for you, will have to make arrangements for child care both during the day and at night.
-While challenging, try to provide some stability in your other children’s schedule or routine.
-Engage in activities with your children, such as watching a DVD together, helping them with homework, or reading stories together.
+If your healthcare provider has advised strict bed rest, you’ll have to make arrangements for child care during the day and at night.
+While challenging for you and your family, try to provide some stability in your other children’s routine.
+For example, participate in activities with your children you can do while sitting down, such as watching a movie, helping them with homework or reading a book.